The Favourite: Costume design

 Because she was a fan of his work, costume designer Sandy Powell specifically sought out Lanthimos.
 She wanted Abigail's rise to power to be reflected in her costumes, as she "wanted to give her that vulgarity of the nouveau riche, and her dresses get a little bolder and showier.
 There's more pattern involved and there are black-and-white stripes [...]
 I wanted her to stand out from everybody else as trying too hard."
 Since the film's Queen Anne spends most of her time wearing a nightgown because she is ill, Powell wanted her to have an "iconic" look and constructed a robe made of ermine:

-Although unintentional, Powell drew inspiration for Sarah's contrasting, feminine gowns and her masculine recreational attire from her earlier designs for Tilda Swinton's character in Orlando (1992), saying: "I didn't think about it at the time, it was just subliminal.
+Although unintentional, Powell drew inspiration for Sarah's contrasting feminine gowns and masculine recreational attire from her earlier designs for Tilda Swinton's eponymous character in Orlando (1992), saying, "I didn't think about it at the time, it was just subliminal.
 I do think there is a similarity between the two films because Orlando was the last unconventional period film I'd done, so there is a similarity."

 During filming, Powell would deliver the costumes to the set, check they fitted the actors and that the actors had no problems, and would leave, as Lanthimos requested.
 Of this, she said:

 Powell said Lanthimos wanted the women in the film to have natural hair and faces, but he wanted the men to wear considerable makeup and large wigs.
 About this choice, Lanthimos said: "Normally films are filled with men and the women are the decoration in the background, and I've done many of those, so it was quite nice for it to be reversed this time where the women are the centre of the film and the men are the decoration in the background.
 Of course, they've got serious, important parts, but I think the frivolity of them is quite funny."

+Powell commissioned Vicki Sarge to create the jewellery worn by the film's female characters.
+Initially only wanting a crown, Powell eventually requested earrings after seeing Vicki Sarge pieces inspired by the Cheapside Hoard.